≡ Menu

 • Other Detention Locations: ICE has arrangements with certain jails and other detention facilities in Colorado enabling it to detain non-citizens at these locations; for example, Syracuse University’s TRAC database indicates, based on somewhat old data, that there are at least 36 such locations in Colorado alone.
 Detainees are commonly held at the El Paso County Jail in Colorado Springs, which has different visiting hours and policies.
 Detainees can be transferred at any time, and immigration judges do not have jurisdiction over the conditions or locations of detention.

-The Immigration Court (Executive Office for Immigration Review (EOIR))
+The Immigration Court (Executive Office for Immigration Review (EOIR)) [TOP]

 • The U.S. Department of Justice, through the Executive Office for Immigration Review (EOIR), runs the national system of immigration courts, as well as the Board of Immigration Appeals (BIA).
 EOIR’s website is here.
 The rules of procedure for the immigration court are published in the Immigration Court Practice Manual.